 Barf up every idea you have about the book, in roughly chronological order.
 Don’t even let yourself bunch things into paragraphs.

 See how that goes?
 It’s just a list of events without more than a gasp or two of context– as it should be.
-You’ll fill in the details later– this is just a loose framework.
-The word ‘then’ should be all over this draft like dicks on a middle schooler’s notebook because this is never going to be seen by another human being anyway
+You’ll fill in the details later: this is just a loose framework.
+The word ‘then’ should be all over this draft like phallic imagery on a middle schooler’s notebook because this is never going to be seen by another human being anyway.

 BLARGABLAHBLAH.
 Now What?

-So you’re feeling tired and dehydrated, staring at the blinking cursor by the words THE END.
+So you’re feeling tired and dehydrated, staring at the blinking cursor by the words FIN.
 Feel free to allow your OCD brain child peek it’s head out the door of your mind cage.
-Now’s the time to break things into paragraphs and rearrange the order of sentences in ways that can be understood by sane creatures.
-Fill in any details as the occur to you.
+Now it is time to break up your ideas into paragraphs and rearrange the order of events in a way that can be understood by sane creatures.
+Fill in details as they occur to you.

-This next part is entirely optional, depending on how classical of a writer you like to pretend to be as you sip your cheap scotch.
+This next part is entirely optional, depending on how classic of a writer you consider yourself e as you sip your cheap wine cooler.
 Sometimes I do this part, sometimes not, though I’ve found that the earlier you are in your development, the more it helps to understand your overall flow.
-Break your storyline into acts I, II, and III.
+Break your story into acts I, II, and III.

 For those of you who flunked high school English class: